 All devices connect to the Switch directly and support LLDP will be displayed on the screen.
 Such as below figure, the NGI-M05-C1 is its neighbor device.
-When moving the mouse indicator on the NGI-M05-C1 icon, it will display information about the NGI-M05-C1.
-Left click the mouse on the NGI-M05-C1 icon.
-The browser will connect to the NGI-M05-C1.
-If the neighbor device is a Switch that supports the Netlite server function, right click the mouse.
+When move the mouse indicator on the NGI-M05-C1 icon, it will display a few information about the NGI-M05-C1.
+And Click left key of the mouse on the NGI-M05-C1 icon.
+The browser will connect to the NGI-M05-C1 If the neighbor device is a Switch which supports Netlite server function, click the right key of the mouse.
 The menu will be displayed on the screen.
-You can then click the item you wish to configure the Switch.
+And then you can click an item which you want to configure the Switch.